 With old favourites, like the Aberdeen Pavillion and Horticulture Building, and exciting new features like the Water Plaza, Children’s Garden and Skating Court, Lansdowne will have something for everyone.

 Here is a glimpse of what you can expect to find throughout the year at the new Lansdowne.

 Lansdowne Park is a world-class attraction that blends modern amenities, courtyards, heritage buildings and green space.
-This urban public destination, situated right in the heart of city, will be programmed by the City of Ottawa on a year-round basis.
+This urban public destination, situated right in the heart of city, offers programming on a year-round basis.
 It features events and activities for all ages and all seasons.

 Visitors are welcome to use the park daily from 5 am to 11 pm.
 Pedestrians and cyclists travelling through Lansdowne Park should practice awareness and caution around heavy vehicles and equipment.
 Your safety is our priority.

 This Ottawa landmark, with capacity for 2,800 visitors, will be available for special events and community use.

 Just north of Aberdeen Pavilion, this courtyard is home to the Ottawa Farmers’ Market.

 In warmer months, the skating court is converted into basketball courts.
 During major events at TD Place, the bike corral occupies this space and basketball is unavailable.

 A colourful, dynamic and fully accessible play space featuring a play structure for younger children.

 Lansdowne’s history is reflected in this heritage gateway, flanked by Aberdeen Pavilion and the Horticulture Building.

 The courtyard west of Aberdeen Pavilion, is the main entrance to the park from the Shops at Lansdowne.

 With a capacity of up to 17,000 people, the Great lawn is a great space for festivals, family picnics, or a game of ultimate.